Enoshima Guide: Best Things to Do on This Seaside Island

 The shrine is deeply rooted in local legends, including the story of Benzaiten’s divine intervention to create Enoshima Island.
 This is why pilgrims and tourists alike visit the shrine to pray for success in their artistic pursuits, business ventures, and personal relationships.

 Pro Tip: Because of the island’s topography, you’ll have to climb lots of stairs.
-If climbing seems too much for you, there’s a convenient shortcut before Zuishinmon Gate where you can pay to access a set of escalators that go all the way to the top.
-It’s only available to go up and you will have to take the stairs to go down but it’s still a convenient option.
+If climbing seems too much for you, there’s a convenient shortcut before Zuishinmon Gate where you can pay to access a set of three escalators placed at different spots, Enoshima Escar, that go all the way to the top for 500 yen (or less if you just want to pay for just one or two instead of all three).
+It’s only available to go up, and you will have to take the stairs to go down, but it’s still a convenient option.
+There’s also a combined ticket Escar + Enoshima Sea Candle for 1,100 yen during daytime (prices will vary for nighttime and during special events, check details on their website)

-4. Stroll Around Samuel Cocking Garden and Go Up the Enoshima Sea Candle
+Illumination in Samuel Cocking Garden and Enoshima Sea Candle

 Rising above the garden is the Enoshima Sea Candle (江の島シーキャンドル), a modern lighthouse and observation tower with breathtaking 360-degree views of the island and its surroundings.
 Built in 2003, the Sea Candle stands at 59.8 meters tall and provides excellent vistas of Sagami Bay and, on clear days, the majestic Mount Fuji.
 The tower is accessible by elevator, and the observation deck is a popular spot for photography enthusiasts.
 At night, the Sea Candle is illuminated, creating a magical spectacle that adds to Enoshima’s charm.